pytest-dev/pytest-django/docs/database.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case you want to use transactions in your tests (you use
-`pytest.mark.django_db(transaction=True)` marker or
+:py:func:`pytest.mark.django_db` marker with ``transactional=True`` argument or
 :fixture:`transactional_db` fixture), you need to populate your database
-every single time a function starts, because - by the time of this writing -
-pytest-django uses ``TRUNCATE`` SQL command for transaction-enabled tests
+every single time a function starts, because pytest-django uses ``TRUNCATE``
-to remove data from the database between tests.
+SQL command for transaction-enabled tests to remove data from the database
+etween tests.

 In case you use :fixture:`live_server` fixture, it enforces using
 :fixture:`transactional_db`, so you also need to populate the test database
 this way.

 Put this code into ``conftest.py``.
 Please note, that even if it
-is very similar to previous one, the scope is changed from ``module`` to
+is very similar to previous one, the scope is changed from ``session`` to
 ``function``::

     import pytest